This tart Hibiscus Kombucha is a great alternative to homemade kombucha with black tea. It works great with flavors too!

 - Since kombucha is usually made with black tea, you will want to have an extra scoby when trying recipes like this one.
 Once you have made a batch or two of homemade kombucha, your scoby will produce a baby scoby.
 That's a good time to experiment with other teas.

-- Hibiscus tea will stain your scoby and may change the flavor of it, which is another reason to have an extra scoby.
+- Hibiscus tea will stain your scoby and may change its flavor, which is another reason to have an extra scoby.

 What Flavors Pair Well With Hibiscus?